 Yep you’ve got it!
 It’s me!

-English Pancakes are very different from American pancakes…as you can see from the picture above, ours are large and thin, whereas American pancakes are more small and thick, kinda like a beefburger.
+English Pancakes are very different from American pancakes…as you can see from the picture below, ours are large and thin, whereas American pancakes are more small and thick, kinda like a beefburger.

 We eat ours with (traditionally) lemon and sugar, but people also add ice cream, fruit and maple syrup to theirs….Personally I like the traditional way of lemon and now with my diabetes, artificial sweetener.